BrunBattery/NetworkNotes/IPsec & GRE VPN.md

 	- Combination of the above called IPsec **Transform Set**
 	- Only performed in QM (quick mode)
 - UDP 500 (ISAKMP), 4500 (NAT-T) are ports used to establish control plane
 	- 4500 is only used with NAT-T^[NAT-Traversal add an additional UDP header which encapsulates the IPsec ESP header.
-Since this header is not encrypted it allows NAT without breaking packet integrity requirements of IPsec [[NAT-T.png|See Example]]]
+Since this header is not encrypted it allows NAT without breaking packet integrity requirements of IPsec.]
 - IPsec data plane uses IP protocol **50** (ESP), **51** (AH) in the IP header

 ---